Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Configuration

 The software is configured through a text configuration file contained in the user's home directory.
 The file is named `~/meco-data-operations.cfg`.
+Permissions should be limited to owner read/write only.
 It is read by the ConfigParser module.

-### Example Configuration
+### Example Configuration File Content

+    [Debugging]
+    debug=False
+    limit_commits=False

+    [Data Paths]
+    meco_data_dir=${MECO_DATA_DIR}

     [Database]
     db_password=password
     db_host=msg.hawaii.edu